-Group A: English - 7 credits minimum
+General Education: English / Communications - 7 credits minimum

 In this group, students demonstrate their ability to communicate effectively through the written and oral format.
 In literature courses, students demonstrate the ability to interpret and analyze selected works.
-The course ENGN101 is required for all students.
+The course ENGL101N College Composition (4 credits) is required for all students, and is not part of the core.
 Any one of the other courses listed below will satisfy the requirements for this group.